For questions regarding membership, please read the section below, or visit the AAS Membership page.

 Do you publish news about AAS member achievements or awards?

 Yes!
-The AAS encourages its members to inform us of achievements or awards for inclusion in “Member News & Notes” posts at the #AsiaNow blog.
-Items for these posts should be sent to Maura Elizabeth Cunningham at email@example.com.
+The AAS encourages its members to inform us of achievements or awards for inclusion in monthly “Member News & Notes” email newsletters.
+Items for these posts should be sent to Maura Elizabeth Cunningham at firstname.lastname@example.org.

 Why can I not have my family name listed first on my mailing label?